iam-rahul-sah/GitTutorials/README.md

 **Index**
 1. Git introduction
     - Why is GIT around?
-    - Features of GIT.
+    - Features of GIT
-    - History of VCS.
+    - History of VCS
-    - Distinctive features of GIT from other VCS.
+    - Distinctive features of GIT from other VCS
 2. Setting GIT for usage
 3. GIT - Three stage architecture
 4. Getting started - Tracking your file(Basic and most common git command)